 What prizes are on offer for Award winners?

-Winners share in cash grants and business services, which are divided among the State/Territory and National winners.
+Winners share in product merchandise and business services, which are divided among the State/Territory and National winners.
 There are also other significant benefits that go beyond the prizes.
 Entrants become part of a community of successful business people and the raised profile of their business can help achieve even greater success.

 A final major benefit of entering the Awards is a free Business Health Check, which all entrants receive.
 It outlines areas of business health and identifies opportunities for improvement.
 Read more about the benefits of entering here.